Maple Leaf Power Goose Mount Review: The Best Adjustable Solar Panel Ground Mount?

 The Goose Mount can grow with your system.
 You can start small, even a single leg with one or two panels, then add legs as your solar panel array expands.

 Like a lot of the best solar equipment, it’s a fully modular system.
-While the same can be said for solar panel mounts like the IntegraRack IR-30 Ground Mount System or PowerField PowerRack Mounts, the Goose Mount is incredibly easy to adjust.
+While the same could be said about other solar panel mounts, like the IntegraRack IR-30 Ground Mount System or PowerField PowerRack Mounts, the Goose Mount is also incredibly easy to adjust.
+It holds your panels high off the ground, which is good for air circulation and panel efficiency.

 High-Quality Aluminum Construction:

-The components are all premium-grade aluminum, making them both strong and lightweight.
+The components are all constructed from smooth, premium-grade aluminum, making them both strong and lightweight.
 Nothing feels cheap, and there’s no flexing or twisting.
 The 860 lb snow load rating per column and 105 mph wind rating speak for themselves.

 The Clean Aesthetic: